-They need help sometimes following their release from penal institutions.
-When our relatives and friends seek our help and support after their period of incarceration ends and they return to society, except in certain cases, this help should be given to them; and when it s given, it should be given selflessly.
+Sometimes our relatives and friends seek our help and support after their period of incarceration ends and they return to society.
+In most cases this help should be given to them.
+When this help is given it should be given selflessly.

 The nature of the offence committed and the known disposition of the offender are important points to consider when deciding whether or not to offer help.
 These and other points will determine whether or not help is offered, the type of help that may be offered and the duration of any help that is offered.
 These and other points will also determine the terms of any help that may be offered.